mariaprandtg/mariaprandtg/README.md

 🌍 English Version

-FP&A Analyst with 3 years of experience in automating financial processes and building ETL pipelines using SQL and Python, integrating data across Databricks and Power BI environments.
+Analyst with 3 years of experience in automating financial processes and building ETL pipelines using SQL and Python, integrating data across Databricks and Power BI environments.

 - 🔭 Currently working as an FP&A Analyst, supporting strategic decision-making through data
 - 🌱 Studying Business Intelligence and Data Analytics to enhance my skills